JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 **When do the changes take effect?**

-* 1.9.0: the use of `KotlinComplation.source` produces a deprecation warning
+* 1.9.0: introduce a deprecation warning when `KotlinComplation.source` is used
-* 1.9.20: the use of `KotlinComplation.source` produces a deprecation error
+* 1.9.20: raise this warning to an error
-* \>1.9.20: `KotlinComplation.source` is removed from the Kotlin Gradle Plugin.
-Using it will lead to "unresolved reference"-errors during the buildscript compilation
+* \>1.9.20: remove `KotlinComplation.source` from the Kotlin Gradle plugin, attempts to use it lead to "unresolved reference" errors during the buildscript compilation

 <anchor name="kotlin-js-plugin-deprecation"></anchor>
-## Migration from `kotlin-js` Gradle plugin to `kotlin-multiplatform` Gradle plugin
+## Migration from kotlin-js Gradle plugin to kotlin-multiplatform Gradle plugin

 **What's changed?**